Who Is An Entrepreneur?

 The major types of entrepreneurs include; social entrepreneurs, serial entrepreneurs, and lifestyle entrepreneurs.

-This is an individual who CONTINUOUSLY comes up with new ideas, start the businesses and often times sell to investors or shareholders.
-Serial entrepreneurs start-up several businesses with little intention to operate any of them for a long time.
+This is an individual who CONTINUOUSLY comes up with new ideas, starts the business and oftentimes sells to investors or part of it to shareholders.
+Serial entrepreneurs start-up several businesses with little intention of operating any of them for a long time.
 They are high-risk-takers with lots of unique ideas and are not always interested in a career with a particular business/company.
-10 top serial entrepreneurs according to Forbes include Craig McCaw, Josh Kopelman, Steve Blank, Wayne Huizenga, Michael Rubin, The Samwer brothers, Lyndon Rive, Omar Hamoui, Niklas Zennstrom and Janus Friis the Skype pair, Andy Bechtolsheim.
+10 top serial entrepreneurs according to Forbes include Craig McCaw, Josh Kopelman, Steve Blank, Wayne Huizenga, Michael Rubin, The Samwer brothers, Lyndon Rive, Omar Hamoui, Niklas Zennstrom, and Janus Friis the Skype pair, Andy Bechtolsheim.

 This is an individual who creates profit from personal passion.
-He/she put their lifestyle ahead of every opportunity.
-While most entrepreneurs are motivated to build a business to a certain stage and sell to shareholders or investors, the lifestyle entrepreneur chooses to build a business they are passionate about and grow the business into a long term, residual income that is sustainable.
+He/she puts their lifestyle ahead of every opportunity.
+While most entrepreneurs are motivated to build a business to a certain stage and sell to shareholders or investors, the lifestyle entrepreneur chooses to build a business they are passionate about and grow the business into a long-term, residual income that is sustainable.
 Most lifestyle entrepreneurs are completely self-employed; this is to allow them time to set up their projects.
-In a nutshell, a lifestyle entrepreneur is an addict of whatever they find themselves doing, they do it so well, commit their time, resources and energy to see their project completed.
+In a nutshell, lifestyle entrepreneurs are addicted to whatever they find themselves doing, and they do it so well, by committing their time, resources, and energy to see their project completed.
 Examples of a lifestyle entrepreneur according to eCommerce rules include; Tim Ferriss, Pat Flynn, and Chris Guillebeau.

 - Bill Gates – Microsoft